MichaelYuhe/ai-group-tabs/README.md

 - [ ] Logo and name
 - [ ] CI / CD for build and release new version
 - [ ] Add toast
+- [x] Use Vite and pnpm
 - [x] Group the updated tab only when a tab is updated

 ## Download and Start Using

 Download the latest released `dist.zip` from [the release page](https://github.com/MichaelYuhe/ai-group-tabs/releases), unzip after download, you will get a folder named `dist`.

 Open Chrome, go to `chrome://extensions/`, turn on `Developer mode` on the top right corner, click `Load unpacked` on the top left corner, select the `dist` folder you just unzipped.

 - Fill in the OpenAI API key, add some types and click on the "Save" button.
 - Click on the "Group Tabs" button, your current tabs will be grouped.
 - Your new tab will be grouped automatically.